lzzmm/breakout/report/en.md

 - `MEM_SIZE` is the `capacity` in `ReplayMemory`;
 - When `RENDER` is `TRUE`, the game process will be rendered during each evaluation;
 - `STACK_SIZE` is `channels` in `ReplayMemory`;
 - `EPS_START` and `EPS_END` are the start and end values of the attenuation of $\epsilon $ in the step of `EPS_DECAY`.
 After that, $\epsilon$ remains at `EPS_END`.
-It is worth mentioning that at the beginning, `EPS_START` will be ` 1`, but it is necessary to change to a smaller value when loading the model later to continue training, otherwise the performance of the loaded model will not perform well;
+It is worth mentioning that at the beginning, `EPS_START` will be `1`, but it is necessary to change to a smaller value when loading the model later to continue training, otherwise the performance of the loaded model will not perform well;
 - `BATCH_SIZE` is the number of samples when sampling from `ReplayMemory`;
-- `POLICY_UPDATE` is the update frequency of that the policy network;
+- `POLICY_UPDATE` is the update frequency of the policy network;
 - `TARGET_UPDATE` is the update frequency of the target network;
 - `WARM_STEPS` is to wait until there are enough records in `ReplayMemory` to lower $\epsilon$;
 - `MAX_STEPS` is the number of training steps;